 Anthony Mary fell ill while in Rome preparing to attend the First Vatican Council called by Blessed Pius IX.
-He withdrew to rest in his native Spain, eventually going to a Cistercian monastery in southern France, whence, quite fittingly, he went peacefully to his eternal reward in 1870, canonized eight decades later by Pope Pius XII in 1950, the same year he declared the dogma of the Assumption of Our Lady, to whom our saint was so devoted,.
+He withdrew to rest in his native Spain, eventually going to a Cistercian monastery in southern France, whence, quite fittingly, he went peacefully to his eternal reward in 1870.
+He was canonized eight decades later by Pope Pius XII in 1950, the same year he declared the dogma of the Assumption of Our Lady, to whom our saint was so devoted.

 Would that a small fraction of us had a scintilla of the zeal, and produced but a smidgen of the fruit, of Saint Anthony Mary, so that the fire that Christ desires to be ‘cast upon the earth’ would indeed ‘be already kindled’.
 When He returns in glory, may He indeed find firm faith, and charity that, far from gone cold, burning brightly in our own hearts.

 We can always hope, for what is life without it?

 Saint Anthony Mary Claret, ora pro nobis!

 Today, in the calendar of the usus antiquior, is the feast of Saint Raphael the Archangel, who is now celebrated with the Michael and Gabriel on September 29th.
 But we may call him to mind especially today, especially for any healing or marital issues, or for those readers looking for a good and holy spouse.
 As mentioned, hope, even against hope!